FIND THE SAINT logo with new yellow subtitle - Be Inspired To Do Good

 Her Children

 Adela was a devout sympathizer with the Benedictines.
 She had her children educated by high-ranking tutors.
 One child, Hugh, was dedicated to God as an oblate at Cluny Abbey.
 He went on to be appointed Abbot of Glastonbury and Bishop of Winchester.
 In that capacity, he was responsible for a huge building program of churches and chapels.
 Hugh also sponsored many books, including the Winchester Bible.
-Another son, Stephen, was a favourite at the court of Henry I and seized the English throne from the rightful heiress, the Empress Matilda, which led to the long civil war.
+Another son, Stephen, was a favorite at the court of Henry I and seized the English throne from the rightful heiress, the Empress Matilda, which led to the long civil war.

 Became a Nun

-In 1122, when her children were grown, Adela became a nun in Marcigny Convent in Eastern France, near the great Benedictine Abbey of Cluny, This convent followed the rule of life given by St. Benedict.
+In 1122, when her children were grown, Adela became a nun in Marcigny Convent in Eastern France, near the great Benedictine Abbey of Cluny, This convent followed the rule of life given by Saint Benedict.
 Adela lived the life of a nun, devoting herself to prayer.
 However she remained in contact with her family and the ecclesiastical rulers of the lands she had once governed, maintaining her influence.
 While in the convent, she was overjoyed that her youngest son Henry was made a bishop in 1129.

 Her Death